 A similar google search on “Feinstein” “Washington Post” and the first article displayed was “Dianne Feinstein’s brave act of patriotism.”

-Perhaps it’s time for The Post to either rein in its bias or at the very least, prioritize real news over partisan gossip.We value your comments!
-Please weigh in on our comment section below.
+Perhaps it’s time for The Post to either rein in its bias or at the very least, prioritize real news over partisan gossip.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com